AirClip User Guide

 The status label below the title shows what AirClip is currently doing: Monitoring, Live recording, Snap-back recording, One-shot waiting, One-shot recording, Auto armed, Recording paused, or Error.

-Check Top to keep the Mini Deck above other windows.
+Click the Pin button to keep the Mini Deck above other windows.
 This setting is saved and restored across sessions.
 You can also set it from Settings > App > Mini Deck stay on top.

 Position and state persistence

-When you close the Mini Deck, its position and Top state are held in memory.
+When you close the Mini Deck, its position and Pin state are held in memory.
 They are written to the config file the next time AirClip returns to Monitoring (idle).
 This avoids triggering a config reload while a recording is in progress.

 Tooltips